Gogol. Viy

 Gogol.
-Viy (Гоголь. Вий) is a 2018 fantasy-horror film directed by Egor Baranov, sequel to the 2017 film Gogol.
-The Beginning.
+Viy (Гоголь. Вий) is a 2018 Russian fantasy-horror film directed by Egor Baranov, sequel to the 2017 film Gogol.
+The Beginning and followed by Gogol.
+Terrible Revenge.

 Plot

 After the events of the first film, Nikolai Gogol finds a case: among the things of Yakov Petrovich Guro is a secret file on himself with a postscript: "Mystery of birth — dark?".
 Five brothers of Gogol died at birth or soon after birth; later, in the visions of Nikolai and the memories of Yakim (who does not dare to reveal the truth to the gentleman), Vasily Gogol-Yanovsky accepts from despair the offer of a stranger with a bandage on his face, covering his nose.
 The stranger promises that the baby will survive, but payment for this will be an agreement with certain forces; Vasily replies that he is ready for anything, just to not bury his children anymore.
 When Nikolai is born, the stranger revives the stillborn baby.